blocknetdx/documentation/docs/service-nodes/setup.md

 	  docker stop $(docker ps -q -f name=exrproxy-env_*) docker rm $(docker ps -a -q -f name=exrproxy-env_*)
 	  ```
-	  This trick can be useful if, for example, `docker-compose.yml`
+	  This trick can be useful, for example, if `docker-compose.yml`
       is accidentally reconfigured before `docker-compose down` is
       executed, causing `docker-compose down` to fail.
 	- *docker* offers a variety of useful utilities for managing and